SaadHaiderGit/MathAttack-Website/README.md

 ## Usage

-To access the actual website, start running your XAMPP server, then access the index.html file.
-I use the following link: http://localhost:8080/projects/MathAttack-Website/index.html
+To access the actual website, start running your XAMPP server, then access the landing page.
+I use the following link: 127.0.0.1/projects/MathAttack-Website/

 I have yet to implement a registration feature for the website, but you can use the following username & password combinations to login to the website: